IdeiaLab/Laser_e_SensorUltra_v4/README.md

-// IdeiaLab, UERJ/FCEE/DEPROIN
-//This code detects the translucency of an object through the joint use of a laser with an LDR
+This code detects the translucency of an object through the joint use of a laser with an LDR